alvaroblazquez4567/pulumi-dynatrace/steps.md

+1. Update go version to GO_VERSION=1.22.2 in dockerfile

 1. make prepare NAME=dynatrace REPOSITORY=github.com/alvaroblazquez4567/pulumi-dynatrace ORG=alvaroblazquez4567

 2. In provider/go.mod, add a reference to the upstream Terraform provider in the require section.